carlonicora/asset2go/DOCKER.md

 #### Option B: Individual Services (Distributed - Recommended for Production)

-Run specific services for horizontal scaling and distributed deployment:
+Run specific services for horizontal scaling and distributed deployment.
+Use only the base `docker-compose.yml` so the container keeps the compiled packages from the image:

 ```bash
 # API only